Demystifying Pelvic Floor

 The pelvic floor is a network of muscles, ligaments, and connective tissues located at the base of the pelvis.
 It plays a crucial role in supporting vital organs and maintaining bodily functions.
 Commonly overlooked, this intricate web of muscles is responsible for various functions such as bladder and bowel control, sexual function, and overall stability, , so pretty amazing really!
 When we experience pelvic floor issues, it can lead to a range of problems, from incontinence to pelvic pain.
 In such cases, therapeutic yoga has been proven to as an integral complementary practice alongside pelvic floor exercises and the guidance of pelvic floor specialists.

 Before we continue, I’d like to bust a major myth that has remained unclear to me for many years!
 While numerous well-meaning instructors and practitioners claim to provide classes that offer pelvic floor “strengthening exercises”, it is really important to note that this is inaccurate.
 Why you ask?
 It’s true that a wonderful instructor can guide you through exercises targeting the pelvic floor but, and it’s a big BUT (excuse the punn), this can in fact worsen one’s pelvic dysfunction.
-Instead, it is best to first seek examination and advice from a fully qualified ‘Pelvic Floor Physiotherapist’ whom prescribes tailored pelvic floor strengthening exercises.
+Instead, it is best to first seek examination and advice from a fully qualified ‘Pelvic Floor Physiotherapist‘ whom prescribes tailored pelvic floor strengthening or relaxation exercises.

-Without such highly trained guidance we may be contribute to further pelvic floor pain or dysfunction.
-They have the expertise to assess and address your unique pelvic floor health, ensuring that the prescribed exercises are specifically tailored to your individual needs.
 It might seem really obvious as you read this but so many people do not take this initial step and jump straight into exercising further but I wish someone had told me this many years ago!

 Understanding the wonderful Pelvic Floor